 Nick joined nib holdings limited in 2020 as Group Chief Financial Officer (CFO) with responsibility for the Finance and Corporate Services Division across the nib Group.

-A Chartered Accountant with more than 25 years' experience in accounting and finance, Nick prior to joining nib was Group CFO and Company Secretary at ASX-listed Mayne Pharma, while also previously holding CFO roles for both Australia and New Zealand with ANZ Banking Group.
+Prior to joining nib, Nick was Group CFO and Company Secretary at ASX-listed Mayne Pharma.
+He also previously held CFO roles for both Australia and New Zealand with ANZ Banking Group.